 Release and Sales Info From Texas Instruments.
 This is a home computer, not a console.
 The first model, the TI 99/4, released in 1979, and the second, the TI 99/4A that I have, released in 1981; discontinued 1983, though homebrew developers have kept it alive.
 Sales – unclear?
 The TI99/4A did sell far better than the first model though, TI99/4 systems are uncommon.
 I got one in 2014.

 History: Texas Instruments invented the integrated circuit that makes complex electronic devices like game consoles possible.
 Over the decades, they have been extremely successful as a chipmaker, but on the consumer side their only lasting success has been their line of graphing calculators.
 Their one attempt at a consumer home computer was this one, the TI 99/4 and TI 99/4A line which lasted from 1979 to 1984.
 Never particularly successful, the system was discontinued during the video game crash because, primarily, Commodore’s Vic-20 computer beat the TI99/4A on everything – price, features, and software.
-TI tried to match Commodore’s rock-bottom pricing, but all that led to was money losses, until TI cut its losses and got out.
+TI tried to match Commodore’s rock-bottom pricing, but while that sold computers, financially all that led to was more and more losses, until TI cut its losses and got out.